Surviving cold season with essential oils

-Oils containing 1,8-cineole
+Essential oils containing 1,8-cineole

-This powerhouse component can support your body’s natural immune response, helping you feel like yourself more quickly if you come down with something. d-Limonene-rich oils can also soothe discomfort in sore, tender areas.
+This powerhouse component can support your body’s natural immune response, helping you feel like yourself more quickly if you come down with something. d-Limonene-rich essential oils can also soothe discomfort in sore, tender areas.
 As d-limonene allows your body to relax, it makes space for your breath to flow more easily.

-Oils containing d-Limonene
+Essential oils containing d-Limonene

 This is an incredibly potent purifying component!
 Terpinen-4-ol is a monoterpenol with a wide spectrum of purifying actions.

-Oils containing terpinen-4-ol
+Essential oils containing terpinen-4-ol

 Like terpinen-4-ol, α-pinene has a wide range of purifying benefits.

-It’s a monoterpene that can help the body release tension and spasms, bringing comfort to achy muscles during cold season.
+It’s a monoterpene that can help the body release tension and spasms, bringing comfort to achy muscles during cold and flu season.
 These relaxing effects can also help you breathe more deeply—since relaxation and deep breathing go hand in hand.

 α-Pinene-rich oils tend to have soothing emotional effects too.
 While most won’t make you too sleepy, they can help both your body and mind feel calm in the face of stress.

-Oils containing α-pinene
+Essential oils containing α-pinene

 Use citral-rich oils to help yourself relax and sleep when you have a cold.